OpenNTI/nti.webhooks/docs/static.rst

-The simplest type of webhook :term:`subscription` is one that is configured statically, typically at application startup time.
+The simplest type of webhook :term:`subscription` is one that is configured statically, typically at application startup time, and stores no persistent history.
 This package provides ZCML directives to facilitate this.
 The directives can either be used globally, creating subscriptions that are valid across the entire application, or can be scoped to a smaller portion of the application using `z3c.baseregistry`_.

 .. autointerface:: IStaticSubscriptionDirective